-If Aequus fails to obtain the capital necessary to fund Aequus' operations, Aequus may be unable to obtain regulatory approval of AQS1303, AQS1304, Topiramate XR, Oxcarbazepine XR or its other product candidates.
+If Aequus fails to obtain the capital necessary to fund Aequus' operations, Aequus may be unable to obtain regulatory approval of Topiramate XR, Oxcarbazepine XR, REV-0100 or other future product candidates.

-Based on Aequus' current operating plans, Aequus believes that anticipated revenue and Aequus' cash and cash equivalents will be sufficient to meet Aequus' anticipated operating needs until the third quarter of 2020.
-Aequus' cash and cash equivalents were \$484,506 as of December 31, 2019.
-Aequus anticipates requiring additional capital to fund operating needs thereafter.
-Aequus may also need to raise additional funds sooner if it chooses to expand more rapidly than it presently anticipates.
+Subject to the Demand Loan remaining outstanding, or the Company raising additional proceeds to repay the Demand Loan, based on Aequus' current operating plans, anticipated revenue and Aequus' cash and cash equivalents are expected to be sufficient to meet Aequus' anticipated operating needs until the end of 2022.
+Aequus' cash and cash equivalents were over \$2 million as of December 31, 2021.
+Aequus may also need to raise additional capital sooner if it chooses to expand more rapidly than it presently anticipates and there is no guarantee that additional capital will be available on acceptable terms if at all.